OokTech/TW5-Bob/README.md

 *NOTE 1 - .meta files:* there isn't full support for .meta files.
 The only currently known limitation is that when you rename either the .meta file or the file it describes the changes aren't correctly reflected in the browsers.
 Renaming in the browser works as expected.
-Also empty .meta files are created for any file with a `_canonical_uri` field.
+Also empty .tid files are created for any tiddler with a `_canonical_uri` field in addition to the .meta file.
 This has no effect on the wiki.

 *NOTE 2 - command line arguments and configuration:*
 I am terrible with command line arguments.